About Gemma

 Counsellors may use different approaches in their work with clients.
 Person Centred therapy is the theory that underpins my work, but I use an integrative approach which means I draw from many different counselling models, depending on the individual person and the issues they bring to therapy.
 I work in a way that suits your needs, and what you hope to get from counselling.

 I engage in monthly clinical supervision with a qualified counselling supervisor which helps me to keep working in my clients best interests, and I regularly engage in continuing professional development (CPD) to ensure that I continually improve and reflect on my practice.
+I am also registered with the ICO (information commissioners office) as a holder of sensitive and confidential data, and have my own professional indemnity insurance.